 This ab exercise is a throwback to gym class.
 Lie flat on your back with your feet planted in front of you, legs bent at the knees.
 Put your hands on the back of your head, webbing your fingers together.
-Sit up activating the core.
-Bring your head towards the ceiling.
+Sit up using your core and bring your head up towards the ceiling.

 - Side Plank